MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/quickstart.md

     ![](quickstart-images/xs/configure-project.png "Configure the Forms Project")

     > [!NOTE]
+    > The C# and XAML snippets in this quickstart require the solution be named **Phoneword**.
-    > Failing to name the solution and project **Phoneword** will result in numerous build errors.
+    > Using a different solution name will result in numerous build errors when you copy code from these instructions into the projects.

 5. In the **Solution Pad**, double-click **MainPage.xaml** to open it: